fastoch/Docker_Course/README.md

 ## Tailoring the Dockerfile

 - open the Dockerfile in your next-docker folder
-- delete all its contents
+- delete the existing contents
 - add the following code:
 ```dockerfile
 # set the latest Node.js version as the base image